grpc/proposal/L9-go-resolver-balancer-API.md

 // PickOptions contains addition information for the Pick operation. type PickOptions struct{}

-// PutInfo contains additional information for Put. type PutInfo struct {
+// DoneInfo contains additional information for Done. type DoneInfo struct {
 	// Err is the rpc error the RPC finished with.
 It could be nil.
 	Err error
 }